Our extensive K2 base camp gear list includes everything you’ll need for this epic trek to the second-highest mountain on Earth

 - Diamox – for altitude sickness (optional – I prefer not to use it, but many do)

-- Water purification tablets (50 litres +)
+- Water purification tablets (50 litres+) or water filter

 - Any additional prescription drugs you may be taking